Strategic thinking introverts are motivated by solving critical problems and can be counted among the most intellectual introverted personality types.

 Strategic thinking introverts may have once been optimistic about human nature and collaborative efforts until individuals proved to be impediments to their goals and aspirations.

-After several failed attempts to create progressive alliances, strategic thinking introverts created a “Go it alone” philosophy to offset psychic pain and disappointment perpetrated by others.
+After several failed attempts to create progressive alliances, strategic thinking introverts started a “Go it alone” philosophy to offset psychic pain and disappointment perpetrated by others.

 The secret lives of strategic thinking introverts are intellectual journeys of self-discovery.

-As social scientists and academic artists, they begin their journey with an openness and sense of optimism.
+As social scientists and academic artists, they begin their journey with openness and a sense of optimism.